octaleadsprivatelimited-cloud/calculator/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## 📄 **License**

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support
+## 🆘 **Support**

-If you encounter any issues or have questions:
+For support and questions:
+- Create an issue in the GitHub repository
+- Contact the development team

-1. Check the existing issues
+- Check the documentation
-2. Create a new issue with detailed information
-3. Include your browser, device, and steps to reproduce

-## 🔮 Future Enhancements

-- [ ] Keyboard shortcuts support
-- [ ] More scientific functions (hyperbolic, inverse trig)
-- [ ] Unit conversions
-- [ ] Graphing capabilities
-- [ ] Export calculations to PDF
-- [ ] Multiple calculator themes
-- [ ] Offline support (PWA)
-- [ ] Multi-language support
+## 🎉 **Acknowledgments**

+- Built with Next.js and React
+- Styled with Tailwind CSS
+- Icons from Lucide React
+- SEO optimization best practices
+- Modern web development standards

 ---

-**Built with ❤️ using Next.js, TypeScript, and Tailwind CSS**
+**Built with ❤️ by the Octaleads Team**

+*Professional calculator solutions for modern web applications*